cal-adapt/cae-notebooks/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The `cae-notebooks` repository consists of Jupyter notebooks that provide step-by-step functionality to access, analyze, and visualize climate data available on the [Cal-Adapt: Analytics Engine](https://analytics.cal-adapt.org/).
+The `cae-notebooks` repository consists of Jupyter notebooks that provide step-by-step functionality to access, analyze, and visualize available data from California's Fifth Climate Change Assessment.
 Tools included in the notebooks provide examples for how to work with the **historical and projection climate model data** on the platform, and demonstrate how to move from the climate variables provided through the Analytics Engine to **actionable information that can inform decision-making and evaluate risks**.

 These notebooks are designed to be used as-is or as a starting point for users to adapt to their specific needs, workflows, and applications.